Table of Contents

 What is a Poller?

 A Poller is a device that typically sits within your network in order to monitor and collect network information on deployed devices and bring that data back into Sonar.
 Additionally, a poller will be able to determine which deployed devices on accounts are connected to which equipment on network sites.

 One poller can monitor about one to two thousand devices, if enough resources are given.
 However, a poller can possibly perform worse depending on your network build out and what kind of equipment you have deployed.
-The requirements for a poller are 4 GB of RAM and a dual core CPU with Ubuntu 18.04; while having a more powerful machine helps with polling, it is recommended to have 2 or 3 pollers if your network is 3000 devices or larger, as a poller with 4 GB of RAM and a few cores can be expected to poll a few thousand devices.
+The requirements for a poller are 4 GB of RAM and a dual core CPU with Ubuntu 20.04; While having a more powerful machine helps with polling, it is recommended to have 2 or 3 pollers if your network consists of 3000 devices or more.

 The poller should be hosted within your network rather than outside (Digital Ocean, AWS or Azure).
 While you can host your poller on the cloud, it is recommended to be as close to your deployed devices as possible.
 There are 2 reasons why this is recommended: first, being that you will get a quicker response from the devices you are polling, and second, it is more secure than hosting it on the cloud.